This post may contain affiliate links. Please see our disclosure policy.

 Protein popsicles for kids – is this ok?

 Yes!
-I actually specifically designed this protein popsicle recipe for kids, which is why it doesn’t automatically contain protein powder.
+I actually specifically designed this protein popsicle recipe for kids, which is why it doesn’t contain protein powder.
 Use any fruit they like to change up these pops.

 Three berry popsicles coated in crushed strawberries on a white plate.